NORTHEASTERN FOREST FIRE PROTECTION COMMISSION (NFFPC) – an interstate, international government entity and Equal Opportunity Employer

 Please see the attached document above for additional qualification requirements.

-Must be available to work non-typical hours as needed.
+Must be available to work non-typical hours in a timely manner as they relate to emergency situations and as needed for completion of work.
 Must successfully pass a criminal background and reference check if requested.

 NFFPC Executive Director